Cheapest Golden Visas: 13 updated EU and Caribbean options compared

 There are multiple ways to obtain a residence permit without investment, such as work, study, entrepreneurship, and family reunification.
 There are also special visas targeted at certain categories, like digital nomads.

-• What are the disadvantages of the Golden Visa?
+• What are the disadvantages or risks of a Golden Visa?

 The main disadvantage of any Golden Visa program is the fact that it requires a significant financial commitment.
 In some cheap Golden Visa countries, the investment cannot be returned even years after the applicant receives citizenship or residency.